wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-resource-balancer-proactive-metric-packing.md

 For example, if the cluster is decently utilized and if customer wants to add new service with a large default load (e.g. max node capacity for one or more metrics) it may happen that the Resource Balancer needs to move many replicas in order to place new service.
 Also, if services are stateful and large, executing the necessary moves could take some time since data needs to be copied.
 Both of these concerns can extend new service creation time.
 While generally services should be tolerant of occasional slow creation times, some workloads are less tolerant and want to be created as soon as possible, meaning that in a steady state the Resource Balancer needs to ensure that the cluster is “defragmented” in order to provide a greater chance that there is sufficient available room for new workloads.

-The proactive metric packing (a.k.a. defragmentation) mechanism runs as a part of the Resource Balancer’s balancing phase with the goal to minimize the service creation time by packing workloads onto fewer nodes, rather than distributing them as during balancing.
+The proactive metric packing (a.k.a. defragmentation) mechanism runs as a part of the Resource Balancer's balancing phase with the goal to minimize the service creation time by packing workloads onto fewer nodes, rather than distributing them as during balancing.
 When a metrics is configured for defragmentation the Resource Balancer aims to achieve maximal average standard deviation, rather than the minimal average standard deviation used when balancing.

 With maximum deviation, the Resource Balancer will try to place as many services as possible on some nodes while keeping as many nodes as possible empty.
 Besides that, one of the basic constraints for placing new services is that replicas cannot be in same upgrade domain or fault domain.
 As the goal is to be able to add new services quickly, Resource Balancer should aim to have minimal standard deviation of load distribution among upgrade domains and fault domains (sum of the services loads per upgrade domain/fault domain).
 The result will be same amount of free space per upgrade domain/fault domain.
 Defragmentation also respects all other constraints in the system such as Affinity, Placement Constraints, and node metric Capacity.

 ## Resource Balancer Cluster Configuration
 Within the cluster manifest, the following several different configuration values that define the overall behavior of the metric packing feature under Resource Balancer:

-### DefragmentationMetrics – Metrics that Resource Balancer should consider for proactive packing/defragmentation.
+### DefragmentationMetrics - Metrics that Resource Balancer should consider for proactive packing/defragmentation.

 All configured metrics should be specified in this list (just like in the Activity and Balancing threshold lists).
 If the metric is specified with the value “true” it will be treated as a defragmentation metric, but with value “false” (or if it is not specified in this list) it will not be considered for defragmentation.